$K$-theory of regular compactification bundles: Introduction

-The main aim of this article is to describe the Grothendieck ring of algebraic vector bundles on $\ce(X)$ as an algebra over the Grothendieck ring of algebraic vector bundles on $\cb$.
-(Since $\ce(X)$ and $\cb$ are nonsingular this also coincides with the Grothendieck ring of coherent sheaves.)
-This is with a view to generalize and is motivated by the corresponding classical results on projective bundles, toric bundles in \cite{su}, and flag bundles \cite{fl,pr}.
-This is also a relative version of the results in \cite{u1,u2} on $K$-theory of regular compactifications when $\cb=pt$.
+The main aim of this article is to describe the Grothendieck ring of algebraic vector bundles on $\ce(X)$ as an algebra over the Grothendieck ring of algebraic vector bundles on a smooth base scheme $\cb$.
+This is with a view to generalize and is motivated by the corresponding classical results on projective bundles \cite{BGI}, toric bundles \cite{su}, and flag bundles \cite{fl,pr}.
+This is also a relative version of the results in \cite{u1,u2} on $\K$-theory of regular compactifications when $\cb=pt$.